Barbell Front Squat

 Frequently asked

-What muscles does the Barbell Front Squats work?
+What muscles does the Barbell Front Squat work?

-The Barbell Front Squats primarily targets the Quads.
-Supporting muscles include Glutes.
+The Barbell Front Squat primarily targets the Quads.
+Supporting muscles include Glutes, Hamstrings, Abs, Erectors.

-Is the Barbell Front Squats a compound or isolation exercise?
+Is the Barbell Front Squat a compound or isolation exercise?

-The Barbell Front Squats is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.
+The Barbell Front Squat is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.

-What equipment do I need for the Barbell Front Squats?
+What equipment do I need for the Barbell Front Squat?

 You need the following equipment: Barbell.

-What difficulty level is the Barbell Front Squats?
+What difficulty level is the Barbell Front Squat?

-The Barbell Front Squats is rated as advanced difficulty.
+The Barbell Front Squat is rated as advanced difficulty.
 Prior training experience and proper form fundamentals are recommended.

 Similar exercises